 Its ability to mask all other noise has historically made it a handy sleep aid.
 Those household annoying noises—that faulty dripping tap or ticking clock—are drowned out by other sounds during the day.
 But when things quiet down at nighttime, those same noises become pronounced and seriously irritating… That’s where white noise comes to the rescue.
 So if white noise is the answer to drowning out sleep-stalling sounds, why do we need pink noise?

 Pink noise, according to Time, is “a mix of high and low frequencies that sounds more balanced and natural than its better-known cousin, white noise.”
 (It gets its name because the light of the same frequency appears pink.)
 Where white noise is a constant drone, pink noise is far more pleasant to listen to—think heavy rain or rustling leaves.
 Plus, the benefits come into play once you’ve actually drifted off to sleep.

 Various studies have identified that pink noise can help people achieve deeper sleep.
 One study followed 13 elderly adults over two nights and found that their “deep sleep patterns increased when pink noise was played intermittently throughout the night.”

 So there you have it.
 Instead of queuing up your air conditioner unit before bed, try listening to gentle rain, flowing water, or something similar.
 It's just as relaxing (if not more so) and will keep you asleep throughout the night.
 Once you wake up, the concentration and memory benefits will abound.
-Try downloading the Sleep and Noise Sounds app, which is completely free.
-It has both pink and white-noise options that you can choose between.
+Try downloading a sleep app that has both pink and white noise options.